Serving the Red Lake and Ear FallsArea of Northwestern Ontario

 Pakwash Provincial Park

-• 15 camp sites complete with electricity
+• 15 campsites complete with electricity

 • 10 sites in the same area without electricity